-Join one of our Circular Economy Networks to exchange knowledge and experience, and work with others across sectors to identify opportunities for adopting circular approaches.
+Our Circular Economy Networks allow members to exchange knowledge and experience, and work with others across sectors to identify opportunities for adopting circular approaches.

 Circular Economy Members’ Network